PLEASE UPDATE YOUR WEB BROWSER

 How long does it take to get a birth, death, or marriage certificate?

-If you purchase your vital record online or by mail, you will receive your copy by mail in about a week.
+If you purchase your vital record online or by mail, you will receive your copy by mail within two to three weeks.
 If you purchase your copy in person at one of our offices, you will receive your copy at the end of the transaction.

 I purchased a birth certificate online a few weeks ago, but it hasn't arrived.
 What should I do?